A reference guide to Hungarian grammar, designed with English-speakers in mind

 We use the nál- pronouns, especially nálunk, to convey round our way.

-• Angliában, adunk ájándékokat szülestésnapra.
-Nálunk is.
-(To a Hungarian:) In England, we give gifts for birthdays.
-At us too (i.e. we in Hungary do too).
+• Angliában adunk ájándékokat szülestésnapra. - Mi is.
+(To a Hungarian:) In England, we give gifts for birthdays. - We too (do the same)

 • Nálunk mindig friss a kenyér, uram.
 At ours (i.e. in this shop) the bread is always fresh, sir.